Why does TV coverage of the Masters start so late?

 Sky Sports has the rights for the Masters in the UK and will be broadcasting all four rounds from Augusta on Sky Sports Golf or Sky Sports Main Event.
 If you’re not a Sky customer, you can grab a NOWTV Day Pass here to watch without a subscription.

-On Thursday and Friday, coverage of featured groups begins from 2pm BST, with full coverage getting underway from 7:30pm.
+On Friday, coverage of featured groups begins from 2pm BST, with full coverage getting underway from 7:30pm.

 On the weekend, full coverage starts at 5pm until close of play - with the Masters champion crowned on Sunday evening.